seddon-software/python-course/README.txt

 2. To run vscode:
 	code .

-3. When vscode fires up install the Python Extension module

-4. You should now be able to select a Python source file and debug with F5
+3. You should now be able to select a Python source file and debug with F5